Kalkidan-eme/ETS0784-16/python/README.md

 The str.lower() method is used to convert all characters in the string to lowercase.
 Like str.upper(), it does not take any parameters and returns a new string with all the letters in lowercase, leaving the original string unchanged.
 # str.title() Method
  The str.title() method converts the first character of each word in the string to uppercase and the rest to lowercase.
 It also does not take any parameters and returns a new string with each word capitalized.
+# str.capitalize() Method
+The str.capitalize() method converts the first character of a string to uppercase and all other characters to lowercase, ensuring proper capitalization without modifying the original string.
+# str.swapcase() Method
+The str.swapcase() Method is used to reverse the case of each alphabetic character in the string, changing uppercase letters to lowercase and vice versa, while leaving non-alphabetic characters untouched.
+Both of these methods are immutable, creating new strings rather than altering the original ones.
+# str.find() Method
+ The  str.find() method searches for the first occurrence of a specified substring within the string, returning its starting index, or -1 if the substring is not found.
+This method is case-sensitive, and it allows optional parameters, start and end, to narrow the search range.